#1

 #7

-You've drawn The Fool in reversed orientation as the relationship strengths.
+You've drawn Ten of Wands as the relationship strengths.

 Even though you're currently having a conflict with your partner and you've got some obstacles to face, it's nice to know you've got some strengths in your relationship too.
 Let this strength theme simmer a bit, then see if you can flex it to move toward resolution with your partner.